merazAfridi/PlayerVision-Football-Players-Segmentation-Website-/README.md

 ---

 ### Attribution

-I extend my gratitude to:
-- [ihelon](https://www.kaggle.com/ihelon) for providing the **Football Player Segmentation Dataset**.
-- [DrMwNNRafi](https://www.kaggle.com/drmwnnrafi) for creating the **Football Players Masks for Image Segmentation Dataset**, which is based on the dataset by Yaroslav Isaienkov.
+Special thanks to Yaroslav Isaienkov for the Football Players dataset and Rafi Darmawan for the corresponding mask annotations.